sanderspecht/AVA/about.markdown

 image: https://raw.githubusercontent.com/sanderspecht/AVA/AVA/_assets/img/noah-buscher-x8ZStukS2PM-unsplash.jpg
 ---

-Mitigating climate change and protecting and restoring ecosystems presents an opportunity for the world to set in motion a new development of creativity, imagination, and sustainable prosperity.
+AVA Visions is a multidisciplinary studio that designs ecological solutions.
+We believe that tackling biodiversity loss, climate change, and water scarcity represents a flourishing renaissance for humanity.
+Protecting and restoring ecosystems and mitigating climate change is an opportunity to set in motion a trajectory of creativity, imagination, and sustainable prosperity.

-AVA tech is a team of people across disciplines who cannot help themselves from designing solutions to counter biodiversity loss, climate change, and water scarcity.

-Our solutions currently range from wave energy converters and sustainable finance to architecture and apparel.
-There is no knowing which solution may come next.
+Our solutions currently range from sustainable finance and wave energy converters to architecture and sustainable apparel.
+There is no knowing which solution may come next !

-If you wish to join, comment, or learn more about us, please get in touch !
+If you wish to join, comment, or learn more about us, please get in touch

 ![]({{ page.image | relative_url }})